mailgun/gubernator/README.md

 This will reset the rate limit as if created new on first use.

 When using Reset Remaining, the `Hits` field should be 0.

+## Drain Overlimit Behavior
+Users may add behavior `Behavior_DRAIN_OVERLIMIT` to the rate check request.
+A `GetRateLimits` call drains the remaining counter on first overlimit event.
+Then, successive `GetRateLimits` calls will return zero remaining counter and not any residual value.

+This facilitates scenarios that require an overlimit event to stay overlimit until the rate limit resets.
+This approach is necessary if a process must make two rate checks, before and after a process, and the `Hit` amount is not known until after the process.

+- Before process: Call `GetRateLimits` with `Hits=0` to check the value of `Remaining` counter.
+If `Remaining` is zero, it's known that the rate limit is depleted and the process can be aborted.
+- After process: Call `GetRateLimits` with a user specified `Hits` value.
+If the call returns overlimit, the process cannot be aborted because it had already completed.
+Using `DRAIN_OVERLIMIT` behavior, the `Remaining` count will be drained to zero.

+Once an overlimit occurs in the "After" step, successive processes will detect the overlimit state in the "Before" step.

 ## Gubernator as a library
 If you are using golang, you can use Gubernator as a library.
 This is useful if